-Photo Credit: Hispanic Network Magazine
+Photo Credit: Hispanic Network Magazine (A. Solano) |

 Years ago I worked with a group of UCLA and Stanford researchers and practitioners who developed a model for instructional improvement that went beyond compelling workshops and general ideas about reflective inquiry.
 To make a long story short, when significant gains were made at the sites that received ongoing coaching support, an external evaluator asked the teachers in the intervention group and the comparison group the same question: